-2. Moving Party's Statement of Uncontroverted Facts and Genuine Disputes
+1. Moving Party's Statement of Uncontroverted Facts and Genuine Disputes

 The joint statement of uncontroverted facts required under Local Rule 56-1 shall be prepared in a four-column table, as shown below.
 The first column sets forth the allegedly undisputed fact, along with the evidence that supports the factual statement.
 The factual statements should be set forth in sequentially numbered paragraphs.
 Each paragraph should contain a narrowly focused statement of fact.
 Each numbered paragraph should address a single subject as concisely as possible.
 The second column should list whether the allegedly undisputed fact is disputed or undisputed by the opposing party.
 The third column should contain additional information regarding the basis for any dispute.
 If the fact is undisputed, no further response is required.
-The non-moving party may dispute all or only a portion of the statement but, if disputing only a portion, it must clearly indicate what portion is being disputed, followed by a brief citation to the non-moving party's evidence controverting the fact.
-To demonstrate that a fact is disputed, the non-moving party must briefly state why it disputes the moving party's asserted fact, cite to the relevant exhibit or other evidence, and describe the reason(s) the exhibit or evidence refutes the asserted fact.
+The non-moving party may dispute all or only a portion of the statement, but if disputing only a portion, it must clearly indicate what portion is being disputed, followed by a brief citation to the non-moving party must briefly state why it disputes the moving party's asserted fact, cite to the relevant exhibit or other evidence, and describe the reason(s) the exhibit or evidence refutes the asserted fact.
 No legal argument should be set forth in this document.
 In the fourth column, the moving party may provide a response to the opposing party's reason for dispute, including any reason why the evidence cited by the opposing party does not create a genuine dispute and/or any additional evidence relevant to the asserted fact.
 All facts asserted by either party, whether disputed or undisputed, and all supporting evidence cited, shall be included in the response.
 Do not repeat descriptions of and citations to the evidence.
 If you have already described and cited the evidence once, simply refer to the earlier citation succinctly (e.g., "See supra Fact # 1").

-Undisputed Fact Status Opposition Reply 1.
-Mike and Jane signed a contract for Undisputed N/A N/A the sale and purchase of property.
-Smith Decl.
+9 Undisputed Fact Status Opposition Reply

+10 1.
+Mike and Jane signed a contract for Undisputed N/A N/A

+11 the sale and purchase of property.
+Smith

+12 Decl.
 (Dkt.
+No. 61-2)

-No. 61-2) ¶ 5, Ex.
-6. 2.
-Jane mailed the contract in May 2017.
+13 ¶ 5, Ex.
+6.2.
+Jane mailed the Disputed Disputed as to date.
+Jane testified later that

+14 contract in May 2017.
 Smith Decl. ¶ 8, Ex.
-21. Disputed Disputed as to date.
-Jane testified she mailed the contract in June 2017.
-Jane Depo. at 3:4-10.
-Jane testified later that although she initially stated that she mailed the contract in June 2017, she misspoke and clarified that she had actually mailed the contract in May 2017.
+Disputed Jane testified she mailed the contract in although she initially stated that she mailed

+15 21.
+June 2017.
+Jane Depo. at 3:4-10. the contract in June 2017, she misspoke

+16 at 3.4-10. and clarified that she

+17 had actually mailed the contract in May

+18 2017.

-Statements of Uncontroverted Facts and Genuine Disputes shall also be in Excel, have all restrictions removed so the spreadsheets can be edited, and be emailed to the Court's chambers email address at HDV_Chambers@cacd.uscourts.gov.
+- Statements of Uncontroverted Facts and Genuine Disputes shall also be in Excel, have all restrictions removed so the spreadsheets can be edited, and be emailed to the Court's chambers email address at MEMF_Chambers@cacd.uscourts.gov.